Best Android tablets for drawing

 These are the best Android tablets for drawing

-While the list of best Android tablets for drawing is dominated by Samsung's tablets, it's for a good reason.
-With tablets like the Galaxy Tab S8 Plus and Tab S8 Ultra, you not only have a stylus in the box, but Samsung continues innovating.
-Having a latency as low as 2.8ms is absolutely incredible, and when paired with the best drawing apps, these tablets are just second to none.
+While Samsung's tablets dominate the list of best Android tablets for drawing, it's for a good reason.
+With tablets like the Galaxy Tab S10 FE and Tab S11 Ultra, you have a stylus in the box, and Samsung continues innovating.
+Having a latency as low as 2.8ms is absolutely incredible, and when paired with the best drawing apps, these tablets are second to none.
+They also have some of the best displays with AMOLED panels and 120Hz refresh rates.

 Andrew Myrick